chulminy/AE_ENVE_GEOE_121/README.md

 ## Communication
 **All communication will be made through [**LEARN**](https://learn.uwaterloo.ca/d2l/home/549056) but all information related to the course will be posted on this course website.
 The instructor and TAs will frequently announce on LEARN after updating the web page.** Students are responsible for checking the course website regularly.
 LEARN will be only used for announcements and online Q&A discussion.

-In this course, the students are highly encouraged to engage in online discussions to create and facilitate a **collaborative learning experience**.
+In this course, students are highly encouraged to engage in online discussions to create and facilitate a **collaborative learning experience**.
 Students are invited to ask questions and answer them, and share their knowledge and resources.
 Please direct your communications to the Discussion board on LEARN.
 However, if there is a good reason not to use the discussion forum (e.g., personal matters, a question that might reveal your solution of your report, etc.), please directly contact the TAs or use [live help session](#live-help-session) (private chat).

 **OLD**
 > At the end of the course, TAs will evaluate the online activity of each student and measure > > an "online engagement" score.
 You will get a higher score if students